Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Introduction

 The visible DOF $\mathcal{H}_V$ and hidden DOF $\mathcal{H}_H$ are tensor factors of the single-particle Hilbert space, $\mathcal{H}_1 = \mathcal{H}_V \otimes \mathcal{H}_H$.
 We assume that there is a preferred basis $\left\{ \ket{i}_V \right\}_{i=1}^m$ of $\mathcal{H}_V$, which we call sites, and a preferred basis $\left\{ \ket{j}_H \right\}_{j=1}^L$ of $\mathcal{H}_H$, which we call labels.
 For a partition $\lambda$ of the number of populated modes $n$ and a list of distinct site indices $\bm{i} = (i_1, \ldots, i_n)$, consider the state that (1) has $\lambda_j$ many particles with label $j$, (2) is invariant under permutations of the occupied modes, and (3) has one boson in each of the distinct sites $\bm{i}$.
 This state is called the partially labelled state with label pattern $\lambda$ occupying $\bm{i}$ (Def.~\ref{def:partiallylabelledstate}).
 We show in Thm.~\ref{thm:refinementmonotonicity} that the generalized bunching probability for partially labelled states is monotonic with respect to the refinement partial order on partitions (Def.~\ref{def:refinementofpartitions}), provided Lieb's permanental-dominance conjecture holds.

+We now discuss our results relating the generalized bunching probability to the indistinguishability of the input bosons in the case that Haar random linear optical unitaries are an available experimental control.
 Define the mean generalized bunching probability to be the average over the Haar measure on unitaries \(U\) as in Fig.~\ref{fig:setupfig} of the generalized bunching probability.
+We show in Thm.~\ref{thm:meangenbunchsuremajorization} that the mean generalized bunching probability is monotonic with respect to a certain preorder (Def.~\ref{def:suremajorization}) on all $n$-boson states.
+Because the definition of this preorder is technical, we defer its discussion to App.~\ref{sec:schurconvexity}, and present some consequences of Thm.~\ref{thm:meangenbunchsuremajorization} here.
+First we show in Cor.~\ref{cor:avglieb} that as a consequence of Thm.~\ref{thm:meangenbunchsuremajorization}, the mean generalized bunching probability is maximized when the bosons are perfectly indistinguishable.
 Define a uniform state to be one where the input bosons all have the same single-particle density matrix on $\mathcal{H}_H$ (Def.~\ref{def:uniformstate}).
-We prove in Thm.~\ref{thm:schurconvexity} that, for uniform states, the mean generalized bunching probability is Schur convex with respect to the eigenvalues of the single-particle density matrix.
-When the single-particle density matrix is a Gibbs state, we show in Cor.~\ref{cor:thermcor} that such a mean generalized bunching probability can be used to infer the temperature of this Gibbs state.
+Then second, we prove in Cor.~\ref{cor:schurconvexity} that, for uniform states, the mean generalized bunching probability is Schur convex with respect to the eigenvalues of the single-particle density matrix.
+Third, when the single-particle density matrix is a Gibbs state, we show in Cor.~\ref{cor:thermcor} that such a mean generalized bunching probability can be used to infer the temperature of this Gibbs state.

 The generalized bunching probability can be efficiently measured in many scenarios; see Ref.~\citenum{shchesnovich_distinguishing_2021} for a detailed analysis of the number of measurements required.
 Combined with our monotonicity results, this suggests that the generalized bunching probability is a good measure of the joint indistinguishability of the bosons.